jamesfeixue/useful_guides/Distributed Computing/aws.md

   -  S3 will be regional in scope and data will be replicated within AWS facilities within a region
   -  Identity and Access Management are noot limited to a region e.g. users can make api calls not bound to particular geographic region

-Service Oriented Architectures and APIs in AWS
-EC2

-### Cloud Infrastructure and Responsibility
-Infrastructure
-Amazon Virtual Private Cloud
+### Amazon Virtual Private Cloud (VPC)
+- Basics
+  - private ip address
+  - optional public ip address, also Elastic IP
+  - keep webserver private
+  - isolated network, connected to corporate networks, private networks

+- IP address (internet protocol)
+  - IPv4 defiines an IP address as a 32-bit number

+- Managing IP addresses on a per-instance basis is hard
+  - **subnets**
+  - subnet given a range of IP addresses using **CIDR notation** e.g. 10.0.0.0/16
+  - /16 refers to keeping the first 16 bits fixed
+  - VPC has an overall CIDR block

+- CIDR block

-Developer responsibility
+### Developer responsibility
-EC2 Metadata
+### EC2 Metadata
-Logs, SSH, instance metadata
+### Logs, SSH, instance metadata

-### Invoking AWS APIs & AWS Identity and Access Management
+## Invoking AWS APIs & AWS Identity and Access Management

-### Amazon S3
+## Amazon S3

-### Working with Development Environment
+## Working with Development Environment

-### Amazon Rekognition
+## Amazon Rekognition

-### Storing Structured Data using AWS Managed Databases
+## Storing Structured Data using AWS Managed Databases

-### Availability and Application Failure
+## Availability and Application Failure

-### Adding Support for Users and Private Data to the Application
+## Adding Support for Users and Private Data to the Application

-### Debugging and Profiling a Distributed System
+## Debugging and Profiling a Distributed System

-### Taking a Task Off the Server Asynchronously
+## Taking a Task Off the Server Asynchronously

-### Making System More Distributed
+## Making System More Distributed

-### Queueing and On-Premise Hardware
+## Queueing and On-Premise Hardware